 Vic Henningsen

-Headshot of Vic HenningsenA graduate of Yale, Stanford, and Harvard, Vic was a ranger-naturalist with Vermont’s Dept. of Forests & Parks before teaching history for many years at Phillips Academy in Andover, Massachusetts.
+Vic HenningsenA graduate of Yale, Stanford, and Harvard, Vic was a ranger-naturalist with Vermont’s Dept. of Forests & Parks before teaching history for many years at Phillips Academy in Andover, Massachusetts.
 He’s also been a visiting scholar at Dartmouth, a summer research fellow at the Massachusetts Historical Society and the Thomas Jefferson Foundation at Monticello, and a regular commentator on Vermont Public Radio.
+(2/7/24)

-Course Title: Portrait of a Mind - Three Letters from Thomas Jefferson (Winter Term 2023)
+Portrait of a Mind - Three Letters from Thomas Jefferson (Winter Term 2023)

 Participant Testimonials: